Remember the Name (Ed Sheeran song)

 "Remember the Name" is a song by English singer-songwriter Ed Sheeran featuring American rappers Eminem and 50 Cent from the former's fourth album No.6 Collaborations Project (2019).
 It was released as a promotional single through Asylum and Atlantic Records.
-The song was produced by Sheeran, alongside Max Martin, Shellback, and Fred.
-They also served as songwriters alongside the rappers and Patrick Brown, Raymon Murra, Rico Wade, André Benjamin and Antwan Patton, with the latter five receiving credit due to the usage of words and music from Outkast's single "So Fresh, So Clean" (2001).
+The song was written by the artists alongside Max Martin, Shellback, and Fred, who produced it with Sheeran; additional writing credits go to Sleepy Brown, Raymon Murra, Rico Wade, André 3000, and Big Boi, for the interpolation of Outkast's single "So Fresh, So Clean" (2001).

 "Remember the Name" received generally mixed to negative reviews from music critics, who often highlighted the "Dr. Dre-inspired production", with numerous reviewers criticising Eminem and 50 Cent's verses.
 In 2019, Spin listed the song as being among the worst of the year.
 It charted in various countries, including in the top ten of New Zealand and Slovakia, and peaked at number three on the UK R&B chart.
 It was also certified gold by the British Phonographic Industry and platinum by Music Canada.